A RAPID DIAGNOSTIC TEST TO PREDICT HEART FAILURE AFTER ACUTE MYOCARDIAL INFARCTION

-On 17th of June, the collaboration kicked off together with the European partners of the project: the Centre Hospitalier Universitaire (CHU) of Toulouse (France) and SimplicityBio (Monthey, Switzerland).
-In the frame of this €3.2 million research program, the consortium will develop an innovative in vitro diagnostic (IVD) test to assess the risk of developing heart failure (HF) after acute myocardial infarction (AMI).
-The test will be based on a unique profile of long noncoding RNAs (lncRNA).
+On 17 June 2017, the collaboration kicked off together with the European partners: Centre Hospitalier Universitaire (CHU) of Toulouse (France) and SimplicityBio (Monthey, Switzerland).
+In the frame of this €3.2 million research program, the consortium will develop an innovative in vitro diagnostic (IVD) test to assess the risk of developing heart failure (HF) after Acute Myocardial Infarction ("AMI").
+The test will be based on a unique profile of long non-coding RNAs ("lncRNA").

 AMI is a leading cause of mortality worldwide, often caused by the development of HF after myocardial infarction (MI).
 In the EU and the USA, there are 2.2 million AMI patients each year.
 Up to 30% of AMI patients will develop HF during the five years following the infarction and more than 50-70% of the patients die within five years after diagnosis.
 In East-Asia, the prevalence of HF ranges from 1.3% to 6.7% throughout the region and is expected to increase during the next decades.
 By 2040, more than 1.7 million Koreans are expected to have HF.
 Preventive therapy has shown to be effective by slowing down the progression of the disease in those patients that go on to experience heart failure.
 However, such intervention requires that patients at risk are identified early.